Honeycomb housing

 Honeycomb housing is an urban planning model pertaining to residential subdivision design.

-The defining hexagonal tessellation, or "honeycomb" pattern, consists of multiple housing clusters containing 5-16 houses and centered around a courtyard in a cul-de-sac arrangement at its smallest unit of organization.
+The defining hexagonal tessellation, or "honeycomb" pattern, consists of multiple housing clusters containing 5–16 houses and centered around a courtyard in a cul-de-sac arrangement at its smallest unit of organization.
 Multiple clusters are connected to each other to form larger cul-de-sac communities with up to 42 houses in total.
 These courtyard communities are in turn also connected to one another, making up a distinct neighborhood of up to 300 houses.

 The honeycomb concept was first introduced in Malaysia as an alternative to terrace houses and the predominantly rectilinear form of residential layouts.

 It can also be described as a new form of cul-de-sac layout.

 From Cul-de-sac to Honeycomb

 Cul-de-sacs are popular: they are perceived as being safer, more exclusive and neighbourly.
-According to one study, between the ‘grid’, ‘loops’ and cul-de-sacs, the latter were the most popular.
-However, in developing countries like Malaysia, only the very rich can afford to live in quarter-acre single-family houses located in a cul-de-sac.
-The Honeycomb concept was a response to two questions:
+According to one study, between the 'grid', 'loops' and cul-de-sacs, the latter were the most popular.
+These houses are used in Malaysia.